eckozero/CLIc/README.md

 The good thing is that I have now fixed the code that was causing the crash when the move was executed.

+Removed bug that was causing pawn capture to go wrong.

 Known bugs/issues as at 24/10/13: